Nanny interviewing: Is your Nanny the Best Possible Fit?

 your children?

-them?
+eyelevel?
 How do your children respond to the nanny?
+What activities does the nanny

 - Will the nanny be able to create the safe and caring